Overview

 `result = ctl::list<std::integral_constant<uint32_t, 0>, std::integral_constant<uint32_t, 1>, std::integral_constant<uint32_t, 2> >`

-• iota ⇒ when count is provided as type. ::type is needed to access the result type
+is needed to access the result type -

 is_similar